richfitz/remake/doc/format.md

   - mycode.R
 ```

 Will load all the R code in the directory `mydirectory` and the code in `mycode.R`.
-All objects in these files will be available to `maker`, but ideally they'll just contain functions and not data.
+All objects in these files will be available to `remake`, but ideally they'll just contain functions and not data.

 If a directory is given, do not rely on the sort order as this will likely be locale specific (if order is important then include the files one at a time).